gizmolab10/seriouslythink.com/basics/focus.md

 # Focusing Your Thinking

 As you add ideas, and empty your mind, you may feel less distracted and stressed.
 Looking at them all at once, though, is overwhelming and impractical.
-Thoughtful contains several ways to hide ideas that aren’t relevant to your current thoughts.
+Seriously contains several ways to hide ideas that aren’t relevant to your current thoughts.

 ## Focus

 For example, imagine the situation where you have an idea deep inside your graph that represents the main idea you want to ponder.
 The ideas to it’s left, above it and below it, are just distracting clutter.
 To hide this clutter simply select the main idea and **tap the / key**.
 Your main idea is now the left-most idea, or more simply, the “focus.”
-When Thoughtful was first released to the App Store, this feature was unique, perhaps it still is.
+When Seriously was first released to the App Store, this feature was unique, perhaps it still is.

 ## Collapse and Expand